alexispuckett3/Lab-Report-3.1/README.md

 The second circuit consisted of two resistors (R1 and R2), an LED, a TIP31C transistor, and a switch.
 Once built on the breadboard, we connected it to the DCPS to supply 5V to the circuit.

 We then measured the voltage at each test point (T1-T7) and the voltage drop across each component along with the current through the LED and R2.
+Finally, we adjusted the fine control on the DCPS to see what happens to the current through the transistor as the voltage changes.

+### Circuit Three:

+The final circuit contained two resistors (R1 and R2), an LED, a TIP31C transistor, and a potentiometer on a breadboard.
+Once assembled we once again connected it to the 5VDC of the DCPS.

+We measured the voltages using the DMM at each point labeled in drawing.
+We then changed the resistance in the potentiometer until the LED was barely visible and took measurements.
+These are the Dim LED measurements.
+Then we changed the resistance in potentiometer until the LED reached full brightness and took measurements.
+These are the Bright LED measurements.
+Next, we found three levels of brightness with voltages between the Dim and Bright LED voltage measurements and took measurements at these three levels.

+We were unable to complete part two of the lab because we ran out of time and we could not get the motor to work.
+We then realized that the resistor we were using had too high of a resistance and was taking too much voltage.
+We used the 270 ohm resistor instead of the 2.2 ohm resistor.

 # Results: